 Sagebrush Ecosystem: Builds on an existing collaborative effort with public and private partners to conserve the sagebrush sagebrush The western United States’ sagebrush country encompasses over 175 million acres of public and private lands.
 The sagebrush landscape provides many benefits to our rural economies and communities, and it serves as crucial habitat for a diversity of wildlife, including the iconic greater sage-grouse and over 350 other species.

-Delaware River Basin Restoration: Bipartisan Infrastructure Law funding will provide competitive matching grants for habitat conservation to state and local governments, nonprofit organizations, institutions of higher education, and other eligible entities in the Delaware River Basin in partnership with the National Fish and Wildlife Foundation.
+Delaware River Basin Restoration: Bipartisan Infrastructure Law funding is providing competitive matching grants for habitat conservation to state and local governments, nonprofit organizations, institutions of higher education, and other eligible entities in the Delaware River Basin in partnership with the National Fish and Wildlife Foundation.
 The Delaware River Watershed Conservation Collaborative includes more than 40 partner agencies and organizations.
-Since 2018, the fund has awarded $26.6 million to 123 projects, which generated $46 million in match, for a total conservation impact of $72.6 million.
-The program will set priorities for advancing green infrastructure in the Delaware River watershed to guide strategic investment of $26 million (over five years) in infrastructure funding that will be available in this region.
+The program is advancing green infrastructure in the Delaware River watershed to guide strategic investment of $26 million (over five years) in infrastructure funding for this region.
+Since 2018, the fund has awarded $55.1 million to 195 projects that support recreation, water quality, water management, and habitat.
+The grantees have generated $79.2 million in match, for a total conservation impact of $134.3 million.

 National Fish Passage Program: The program works to restore degraded and fragmented aquatic habitats decreases public safety hazards and improves infrastructure resilience by reducing flood risks, removing obsolete dams, and improving water delivery for local agriculture irrigation districts.
 In turn, this work creates construction, engineering and other jobs, stimulating the local economy.